End-to-end optimization of coherent optical communications over the split-step Fourier method guided by the nonlinear Fourier transform theory: Simulation results

 \subsection{\Acl{NN} receiver \ac{BER} performance}

 The performances of the communication system, which was trained at a distance of $69 \times 80$~km, have been evaluated over a range of transmission distances from $49 \times 80$~km to $89 \times 80$~km in order to verify the robustness of the optimized transmitter to a transmission distance mismatch.
 The transmitter of the system uses the parameters optimized by the \ac{AE} (eigenvalues, $\nftb[i]$-constellations, and $\nonlinfactlpa$).
 The receiver \ac{NN} used for the performance evaluation has the same topology as the one described in Section~\ref{sec:nn_receiver} but it was re-trained independently for each of the transmission distances considered.
 The re-training was performed using a training dataset of $500 \times 10^3$ symbols, a batch size of 1000 symbols, and 1000 training iterations.
-The re-training is necessary for the different transmission lengths but was also performed for $69 \times 80$~km.
+The re-training is necessary for the different transmission lengths\ul{, as the different amounts of accumulated dispersion and nonlinear phase shift lead to significant variations in the time-domain waveforms seen by the receiver.
+The re- training} was also performed for $69 \times 80$~km.
 As already shown in \cite{Karanov2018}, re-training the receiver \ac{NN} once the transmitter parameters have been optimized by the \ac{AE} improves the performance.
 An intuitive explanation is that during the training of the \ac{AE}, both the transmitter and the receiver \ac{NN} parameters are changed at each training iteration so that the final \ac{NN} is effectively trained for the specific transmitter parameters only for a single batch.
 The small batch size may not allow converging to the optimal set of weights.
-The re-training is particularly useful in this work given the very limited size of the batch used during the training of the \ac{AE}.
-After re-training, the \ac{BER} has been computed using a testing dataset of $5 \cross 10^5$ symbols.
+The re-training is particularly useful in this work given the very limited size of the batch used during the training of the \ac{AE}. \ul{Larger batch sizes may provide improved performance potentially removing the need for re-training at $69 \times 80$~km~}\cite{OShea2018}. \ul{Note that, alternatively to re-training for each transmission distance, the receiver }\ac{NN} \ul{could be trained with a dataset containing samples from several transmission distances.
+As shown in~}\cite{Karanov2018}\ul{, this may lead to stronger robustness to variation in the target link length, but overall sub-optimal performance compared to selectively training for each distance independently.} After re-training, the \ac{BER} has been computed using a testing dataset of $5 \cross 10^5$ symbols.

 \figurename~\ref{fig:ber_vs_distance} shows the \ac{BER} performance as a function of the transmission distance for \subref{fig:ber_vs_distance_false} the transmitter power un-optimized scenario ($\nonlinfactlpa~=~\nonlinfactlpa[LPA]$) and \subref{fig:ber_vs_distance_true} the power-optimized scenario ($\nonlinfactlpa~=~\nonlinfactlpa[E2E]$).